 Now that you have your SUS score, it’s time to talk about what the score means.
 Even though the score will always range between 0 and 100, you must resist the urge to call it a percentage.
 It is not a percentage; it is actually a percentile ranking.
 Remember back in school when the teacher graded on a bell curve?
 Yep.
 This is the same thing.

-Make sure you clearly communicate to your boss and anyone else that views your report that the SUS score does NOT equate to a percentage.
+Make sure you clearly communicate to your boss and anyone else who views your report that the SUS score does NOT equate to a percentage.

 Pros of SUS

 There are many reasons why SUS is the most popular standardized usability questionnaire.
-Here’s a few of them:
+Here are a few:

-- SUS is inexpensive.
-In fact, the system itself is non-proprietary (no license needed) and totally free.
+• SUS is inexpensive.
+In fact, the website itself is non-proprietary (no license needed) and totally free.
 The only cost is your time spent preparing, conducting, and analyzing the questionnaire.
-(You may incur costs if you choose to use an online survey system to administer the questionnaire.)
+(You may incur costs if you choose to use an online survey website to administer the questionnaire.)

-- SUS is easy to administer.
-There are only 10 questions.
-The questions are pre-written for you.
+• SUS is easy to administer.
+There are only 10 questions, and they’re pre-written.
 And, you can choose to collect responses in the way that is easiest for you (paper, PDF form, online survey).

 Cons of SUS

 As with any system, SUS does have some drawbacks.
-Here’s a list of the most commonly sited ones:
+Here’s a list of the most commonly cited ones:

-- SUS scoring is a bit tricky which can lead to calculation errors.
-You can easily avoid this by using a scoring sheet that automatically calculates scores like this handy one we created.
-Please feel free to download the excel file and use for your SUS.
+• SUS scoring is a bit tricky, which can lead to calculation errors.
+You can easily avoid this by using a scoring sheet that automatically calculates scores.

-- SUS scores can be misinterpreted as percentages, which they are NOT.
-This is why you should clearly explain the score and even offer up a comparable grade for the people you share the scores with, so they do not need to draw their own conclusions.
+• SUS scores can be misinterpreted as percentages, which they are NOT.
+This is why you should clearly explain the score and even offer up a comparable grade for the people you share the scores with, so they do not draw their own conclusions.
 See Brooke’s SUS: A Retrospective for more info on scoring.

-- SUS is not a diagnostic tool.
+• SUS is not a diagnostic tool.
 It cannot tell you which piece of your product causes high or low levels of usability.
-It only gives one score which represents the product’s overall usability.
-If your SUS does result in a low usability score, you will need to conduct further research to pinpoint the problem areas.
+It only gives one score that represents the product’s overall usability.
+If your SUS results in a low usability score, you will need to conduct further research to pinpoint the problem areas.

 When & Where You Should Use SUS

 You should consider SUS for your UX research when you are looking for a quick assessment of a product’s usability.
-Since, SUS can be used on practically any product, it is a good option when other research methods are projected to return scores with low confidence or may be skewed based on technological challenges.
+Since SUS can be used on practically any product, it’s a good option when other research methods are projected to return scores with low confidence or may be skewed based on technological challenges.

 SUS can be administered in many different scenarios and return valid results for both in-person and remote situations.